janezpodhostnik/flow-py-sdk/README.md

 Start the Flow Emulator in the `examples` directory of this repository (tha is where the `flow.json` is).

 - `flow emulator start`

+In the base directory in case of first time setup run:

 - `poetry install`
 - `poetry build` (only the first time)

+Then run:

 - `poetry run examples`

 ## Roadmap to MVP

+Items that would need to be done for `flow-py-sdk` to be considered fully usable.
+Any contributions to items on this list (or not) are very welcome.

 ### Docs